Gudisa1/Linux-Mastery/README.md

 ## **Features**

-- **Getting Started**: Understand Linux distributions, installation, and basic system setup.
+- **Operating System**: Understand Linux distributions, installation, and basic system setup.
+- **Virtual Machines**: Learn how to create, configure, and manage virtual machines in a Linux environment.
+- **Linux File System**: Explore the Linux file system, file structures, and directories.
-- **Command-Line Proficiency**: Master essential Linux commands, file manipulation, and shell scripting.
+- **Introduction to the Command Line**: Master essential Linux commands, file manipulation, and shell scripting.
+- **Introduction to Package Manager**: Learn how to manage packages with tools like `apt`, `yum`, and others.
+- **Other Common Command Line Commands**: Explore additional essential commands for managing files, processes, and more.
+- **Vim Editor**: Master using the Vim editor for file editing and programming tasks.
-- **System Administration**: Learn about user management, file permissions, and system monitoring.
+- **Users and Permissions in Linux**: Learn how to manage users, groups, file permissions, and system security.
-- **User and Group Management**: Manage users, groups, and their permissions effectively.
-- **Permissions Management**: Understand file permissions, ownership, and how to secure your system.
+- **Pipes and Redirection in Linux**: Learn how to use pipes and redirection to manage input/output and chain commands.

 ---